LegoFigure11/usb-botbase/README.md

-# sys-botbase
+# sys-usb-botbase
-A Nintendo Switch (CFW) sys-module that allows users to remote control their switch via sockets as well as read and write to a games memory.
+A Nintendo Switch (CFW) sys-module that allows users to remote control their Switch via sockets or USB via a config file, as well as read and write to a game's memory.
 This can be used to create bots for games and other fun automation projects.

 ## Features:
 ### Remote Control:
 - Set controller state
-- Simulate buttons press, hold, and release
+- Simulate button press, hold, and release
 - Simulate touch screen drawing

 ### Memory Reading and Writing: